hashicorp/terraform-website/content/source/docs/cloud/integrations/run-tasks/index.html.md

 }
 ```

-* We expect this callback within X minutes, or SOMETHING happens.
+Terraform Cloud expects this callback within 10 minutes, or the task will be considered to have `errored`.
+The supplied message attribute will be displayed in Terraform Cloud on the run details page.
+The status can be `passed` or `failed`.

-Here's what the data flow looks like
+Here's what the data flow looks like:

 ![Screenshot: a diagram of the user and data flow for a Terraform Cloud run task](./images/terraform-cloud-run-tasks-diagram.png)

+## Securing your Event Hook

+When creating your Event Hook, you can supply an HMAC key which Terraform Cloud will use to create a signature of the payload in the `x-tfc-event-hook-signature` header when calling your service.

 # Run Tasks Technology Partners